About

 The Izaak Walton League of America

 The Izaak Walton League of America is one of the nation's oldest and most respected conservation organizations.
 Named after the 17th-century English author and angler Izaak Walton, the League was founded in 1922 by 54 anglers in Chicago who were alarmed by the pollution and degradation of their favorite fishing streams.
+The Association of Izaak Walton League Chapters of Virginia was formed August 8, 1929.
 Today, the League has chapters in communities across America working to conserve our natural resources for future generations.

 Learn more about our parent organizations: